A MacBook is the most portable laptop your entire workstation is ever going to get.

 However, if your Mac has just one or two homes (such as the office and a home workspace), you’re probably fine without purchasing a power bank, since you’ll be near a power outlet almost all the time.
 Additionally, older MacBook Pro users will need to consider carefully since using any power bank will require a MagSafe adapter or specialty power bank and these can run fairly expensive.

-Buying a Power Bank for MacBook: What to Look For?
+Buying a Power Bank for MacBook: What to Look For in 2020?

 The capacity of the power bank is what determines how much charge it can hold, and is measured in milliamp hours (mAh).
 You’ll want at least 20,000 mAh to get a full charge, and around 12,000 mAh for about half a charge.
 Numbers aren’t precise or scaleable due to energy loss during transfer.
 The rate at which your computer charges is determined both by the connection and by the output rate, which should be published (though often takes some digging to find) in any product’s description.

 Size & Weight